Low-Autocorrelation Binary Sequences: On Improved Merit Factors and Runtime Predictions to Achieve Them: Notation and Definitions

 \section{Notation and Definitions}

 This section follows notation, definitions, and metaphors introduced in~\cite{Lib-OPUS2-dice-2011-EV-Brglez} and~\cite{Lib-OPUS2-walk-2013-MIDEM-Brglez}.
-The first paper defines Hasse graphs and relates them to average-case performance of combinatorial optimization algorithms, the second paper demonstrates merits of {\em long and entirely contiguous self-avoding walks} which are searching, under concatenation of binary and ternary coordinates, for the maximum number of bonds in the 2D protein folding problem.
-Combined, these papers also support a simple and intuitive introduction of the {\em self-avoding walk segments} as the key component of an effective strategy which we apply to finding best solution to instances of the \labs\ problem in this paper.
+The first paper defines Hasse graphs and relates them to average-case performance of combinatorial optimization algorithms, the second paper demonstrates merits of {\em long and entirely contiguous self-avoiding walks} which are searching, under concatenation of binary and ternary coordinates, for the maximum number of bonds in the 2D protein folding problem.
+Combined, these papers also support a simple and intuitive introduction of the {\em self-avoiding walk segments} as the key component of an effective strategy which we apply to finding best solution to instances of the \labs\ problem in this paper.
 There are two illustrations of such walks: a small one in Figure~\ref{fg_walks_restarts_vs_saw} at the end of this section, and a larger instance in Section~\ref{sec_solvers} where, in Figure~\ref{fg_walks_ts_vs_saw}, we compare a self-avoiding walk induced by our solver \lssOrel\ with a walk based on tabu search induced by the solver \lssMAts~\cite{Lib-OPUS-labs-2009-ASC-Gallardo-memetic}.
 We proceed with a brief reprise of notation and definitions, some of them extended to specifics of the \labs\ problem.

-{\bf Solution as a coordinate-value pair.} While the energy of the autocorrelation function as defined in Eq.~\ref{eq_energy} may be simple to interpret in terms of binary symbols $s_i \in \{ +1,-1 \}$, we define, for the remainder of the paper, any solution of Eq.~\ref{eq_energy} as a coordinate-value pair in the form where ${\underline \varsigma}$ is a binary string of length $L$, also denoted as the {\em coordinate} from $[0, 1]^L$, and $\Theta({\underline \varsigma})$ is the {\em value} associated with this coordinate.
+{\bf Solution as a coordinate-value pair.} While the energy of the autocorrelation function as defined in Eq.~\ref{eq_energy} may be simple to interpret in terms of binary symbols $s_i \in \{ +1,-1 \}$, we define, for the remainder of the paper, any solution of Eq.~\ref{eq_energy} as a coordinate-value pair in the form where ${\underline \varsigma}$ is a binary string of length $L$, also denoted as the {\em coordinate} from $[0, 1]^L$, and $\Theta({\underline \varsigma})$ is the {\em value} associated with this coordinate (an integer value denoting energy as shown in Eq. \ref{eq_energy}).